theprice1/whodoggy/docs/USAGE_GUIDELINES.md

 - Do not scan dogs in private property without consent
 - Respect local animal laws (simulated in mock mode)

-This project is a simulation.
+This project is a simulation for academic and ethical purposes only.